StartLabs/startlabs/README.md

 Stylesheets are preprocessed with less.js.
 Less was chosen for compatability with Twitter Bootstrap.
 We're using a forked version of Bootstrap, and the primary stylesheet specific to StartLabs is located at `bootstrap/less/startlabs.less`.
 Again, make sure to do `git submodule init && git submodule update;` if you don't see the `bootstrap` folder in this directory's root.

-Once everything is setup nicely, just call `lein run`.
+To rebuild all of boostrap, just call `make bootstrap` or `make watch` within the bootstrap directory.

+If you've followed all of the above steps correctly, you should now be able to start the site by calling: `lein run`.

-##Epilogue & Lamentations
+##Epilogue

 I haven't gotten around to writing a test suite yet.
 Shame on me.
 Hope to do so eventually.